niqitos/wiring.blog/content/en/1-getting-started-with-esp32.md

 ## Demo

-After uploading the code, the onboard LED connected to GPIO 23 will blink at 1 second intervals.
+After uploading the code, the onboard LED connected to `GPIO 23` will blink at 1 second intervals.

 ## Possible errors

-Failed to connect to ESP32: Timed out...
-Connecting...
+*Failed to connect to ESP32: Timed out...
+Connecting...*

 First of all, make sure that the correct board and port are selected in the Arduino IDE settings.

 If the error persists, it means that your ESP32 board is not in flashing/uploading mode.
 To upload code in this situation, follow these steps:

-- Press and hold the “BOOT” button on the ESP32 board
+- Press and hold the `BOOT` button on the ESP32 board
 - After you see the **Connecting….** message in the Arduino IDE console, release your finger from the `BOOT` button:
 - After that, you should see the **Done uploading** message.